Dan1Fake/Notion-Clone/README.md

 📡 Realtime Collaboration – Collaborate with others in real-time using Liveblocks.

 🔥 Cloud Firestore – All documents and user data are stored and synced using Firebase's Firestore.

-This project demonstrates a powerful blend of collaborative editing, AI assistance, and modern authentication—all in one app.